vanbroup/build-guidelines-action/README.md

 SHA-1's file (e.g. using [`actions/checkout`](https://github.com/actions/checkout)
 with a `ref` of `${{ github.event.push.before }}` and a custom `path`).

-This is fairly experimental and prone to break, so this should be treated as experimental.
+This is fairly experimental and prone to break.
 Redlines are only generated if `pdf` is `"true"`.
 Further, if this path does not exist, a redline is simply not generated.

 ### `pdf`